-The Park City High School master course schedule is built upon fiscal responsibility, staffing and facility constraints, and the number of requests for each course as submitted by students during class registration in March.
-The number of course sections offered within each subject area are based on those class registration projections.
-Our computer-generated master schedule strives to ensure equity and fairness to all students and to maintain balanced class loads for teachers.
+The Park City High School master course schedule is built upon fiscal responsibility, staffing and facility constraints, and student interest.
+Ultimately, the courses offered and the number of course sections offered within each subject area are based on budget, staffing, and enrollment projections.
+Our master schedule strives to ensure equity and fairness to all students and to maintain balanced class loads for teachers.

 Current PCHS and TMJH students register for their next-year classes in March.
 Dates for class registration will be noted on the school website and via school announcements.
 To register for classes, students must complete and submit a Class Registration Form, which includes their first-choice class selections, alternate class selections, a parent signature, and any teacher signatures required by course prerequisites.
 We are not able to offer the option of scheduling classes with specific teachers or at specific times.
 We expect students to accept and complete the courses they select during class registration, including their alternates.

 New incoming students will NOT register for classes at the same time as our current students, but we do build in some room for new students in our master schedule.
 New PCHS students may pre-enroll for the next school year and register for classes during the month of May ONLY.
 Otherwise, enrollment must wait until August.
 See the New Student Enrollment page of our website for information specifically for new enrolling students.

 It’s important to understand that the availability and staffing of courses is based upon master scheduling activities that happen in the spring prior to the start of the school year.
 Once the master schedule is finalized and student schedules are generated, it is difficult to make schedule changes because most classes will be at or near capacity.
 Class capacities will NOT be overfilled.
 We anticipate minimal options for schedule changes.